vlz8/SteelEat/README.md

 # SteelEat

-A self-hosted, open-source video and audio downloader with a clean web UI.
-Paste links from YouTube, TikTok, Instagram, Twitter/X, and 1000+ other sites — download as MP4 or MP3.
+A self-hosted, open-source video and audio downloader with a clean web UI developed with Python, JavaScript, HTML, CSS.
+Paste links from YouTube, TikTok, Instagram, Twitter/X, and 1000+ other sites and download as MP4 or MP3.

 ## Features